Altinn/altinn-studio-docs/content/app/development/configuration/filescan/_index.en.md

 ---
-title: Virus-scan
+title: Virus scan
-description: How to enable virus-scan for files.
+description: How to configure virus scan for an app
 toc: true
 weight: 400
 ---